andykuszyk/andykuszyk.github.io/cv.md

 I practice DevOps as a matter of course.

-I'm an enthusiastic Vim and Emacs user, love Linux, and can't work without a tiling window manager!
+I'm an enthusiastic Emacs user, love Linux, and can't work without a tiling window manager!

 You can read more about me on my technology blog: https://andykuszyk.github.io.